 Not much – actually only a chance to spend more money, by purchasing other products (upsells).

-Sure there is a chance to make some money by promoting this product and make an affiliate commission.
-But you have to consider the additional cost for the Solo Ads.
+Sure there is a chance to make some money by promoting this product and making an affiliate commission.
+But you have to consider the additional cost of the Solo Ads.

 This does not seem like a profitable business.